 - Information Booths at various farmers markets and community events

 - Annual Home Garden Tour – demonstrating the home gardens of Master Gardener Extension Volunteers and conducting appropriate garden topic lectures/demonstrations at those homes

-- Public Demonstration Gardens – maintaining themed gardens, providing educational material for visitors, and leading free tours led by Master Gardeners
+- Public Demonstration Gardens – maintaining themed gardens, providing educational material for visitors, and leading free tours

 - Technical Assistance to educational organizations and institutions

-- Community Outreach such as maintaining gardens at Tumacacori National Historical Park; working with Juvenile Court Gardens, the Haven and La Amigas treatment centers for women
+- Community Outreach such as working with Juvenile Court Gardens, the Haven and La Amigas treatment centers for women

 There are currently approximately 180 active Master Gardener Extension Volunteers here in Pima County.

 One of the many functions of the Master Gardener Volunteers is to staff the Plant Clinic.
 They answer landscape and gardening questions over the phone or examine plant samples brought into the clinics.

 Following the course, graduates enter an intern period for up to one year during which the initial minimum 50 hours volunteer service is given (including 30 hours working at the Demonstration Gardens, 20 hours in the Plant Clinic, and helping with one library garden talk).
 When the internship has been completed the intern receives full Master Gardener Extension Volunteer status.

 Each year after that, to maintain Master Gardener Extension Volunteer status, a volunteer must participate in at least 50 hours of approved service activities and complete 10 hours of continuing training annually.

 Master Gardener Extension Volunteers also present landscape and gardening programs throughout the city.
 Demonstrations and "Ask a Master Gardener" sessions are held from October through April at various public libraries.
 Master Gardener Extension Volunteers are also guest speakers at civic groups, help with community gardens, and lead a wide variety of gardening-related educational programs.